The Rabbi and his wife, a warm, gregarious couple, welcomed us and 6 of their friends -all pillars of the community, to their table.

 Here are some strategies that will help everyone feel comfortable at the table:-

 - Give a heads up if you want group participation.
-It may be helpful to warn people in advance if you want them to participate in a particular way.
+It is very helpful to warn people in advance, if you want them to participate in a particular way. i.e. read from the haggadah, respond to a proposal, talk about a personal moment.

 - Allow them to join in at their level of comfort, particularly if you want to have ice-breaker questions, dress-up or presentations.